elsampsa/valkka-examples/docs/_build/html/_sources/qt_notes.txt

 That approach works for Qt programs as well, but it is more convenient to use multiprocesses constructed with python3's `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ library.

 Using python multiprocesses in a Qt program complicates things a bit, but not that much.
-We simply need a way to map from events taking place at the multiprocess into signals at the main Qt program.
+We simply need a way to map from events taking place at the separate and isolated multiprocess into signals at the main Qt program.
 This can be done by communicating with the python multiprocess via pipes and converting the pipe messages into incoming and outgoing Qt signals.

 Let's state that graphically: